Jeanne Phillips

-Jeanne Phillips (/ˈdʒiːni/ JEE-nee; born 1942), also known as Abigail Van Buren, is an American advice columnist who has written for the advice column Dear Abby since 2000.
+Jeanne Phillips (/ˈdʒiːni/ JEE-nee; born 1942), also known as Abigail Van Buren, is an American advice columnist who wrote for the advice column Dear Abby from the 1980s to July 2026.
 She was born in Minneapolis to Pauline Esther Phillips, who founded Dear Abby in 1956.

 Jeanne Phillips' Dear Abby column is syndicated in about 1,400 newspapers in the U.S. with a combined circulation of more than 110 million.
 Dear Abbys website receives about 10,000 letters per week, seeking advice on a large variety of personal matters.